buntec/ff4s/docs/examples/data-fetch.md

-# Data Fetch
+# Data Fetching

-This example illustrates how fetching data via HTTP calls work in `ff4s`.
-A random fact about a number is generated on each button click using the [numbers API](http://numbersapi.com/#42).
+Fetching data from the back-end is probably the most common type of IO in single-page applications.
+In this example we illustrate this pattern in `ff4s` using a simple HTTP GET request to the [numbers API](http://numbersapi.com/), which returns a random fact about any number that we supply.

 ## State